dojo/docs/dojox/html/format.rst

 .. contents::
     :depth: 2

+Have you ever wanted to format some HTML that came out of a textarea?
+Or the dijit.Editor?
+Or any other markup editor, for that matter, so it can be easily read by people?
+If so, then this package is for you!

 **dojox.html.format** package offers additional HTML helper functions for formatting HTML text.

 ========
 Features